-In a classic article on Why Teachers Must Become Change Agents, Michael Fullan (1993) argued that there is an increasing recognition that teachers are on the front lines of educational reform, and therefore teachers must become change agents in their classrooms and schools, because “teachers' capacities to deal with change, learn from it, and help students learn from it will be critical for the future development of societies."
+In a classic article on Why Teachers Must Become Change Agents, Michael Fullan (1993) argued that there is an increasing recognition that teachers are on the front lines of educational reform, and therefore teachers must become change agents in their classrooms and schools.
 He outlined four core capacities of a change agent: Personal vision-building, Inquiry, Mastery, and Collaboration.
 These four capacities can serve as most comprehensive lenses to analyze and measure whether teachers become change agents.

 "How can I become a change agent?" maybe your next question.